ruby/www.ruby-lang.org/en/news/_posts/2017-03-28-ruby-2-2-7-released.md

 and start the security maintenance phase of it.
 This means that after the release of 2.2.7 we will never backport any bug fixes to 2.2 except security fixes.
-The term of the security mainenance phase is scheduled for 1 year.
+The term of the security maintenance phase is scheduled for 1 year.
 By the end of this term, official support of Ruby 2.2 will be over.
 Therefore, we recommend that you start planning to upgrade to Ruby 2.4 or 2.3.